Ciudad Jardín Lomas del Palomar: History

 Inaugurated in 1944, Ciudad Jardín was conceived by Erich Zeyen, a German emigrant who arrived in 1929 with the idea of creating a Garden City that offered a balance of urban life with green spaces, a city within a city.
 It has been recognized and mentioned in publications on urban planning on a worldwide level.

 Carlos María della Paolera, founder of "Día Mundial del Urbanismo" (World Urbanism Day), has praised Ciudad Jardín as the first Garden City in South America.

 Ciudad Jardín's citizens are debating whether a highway with direct links to an expressway should be built.
 There is a concern that the proposal would ruin the community's character and put it in jeopardy.
 It is argued that a better approach would be to improve the run-down commuter San Martín rail line that runs parallel to the proposed highway.

 Rock 'n Roll City

 Ciudad Jardín has produced national and internationally known celebrities, and is a cradle of important musicians of jazz and rock music groups.
-Gustavo Santaolalla, Javier and Walter Malosetti (jazz), Ricardo Pellican, Los Piojos, MAM, Divididos, Feroz, Arco Iris, (Gustavo Santaolalla's band), Caballeros de la Quema (some of its ex members) and Sumo have all lived or participated in the community.
+Gustavo Santaolalla, Javier and Walter Malosetti (jazz), Ricardo Pellican, Los Piojos, MAM, Feroz, and Arco Iris, (Gustavo Santaolalla's band) have all lived or participated in the community.
 Andres "Ciro" Martinez, frontman of Los Piojos and one of the most popular musicians in the country, currently lives in Ciudad Jardin.

 The city is also home to a vibrant music scene today, with a number of locations at which local bands can perform for their neighbors.
 The Plaza de los Aviadores, the central plaza, has featured musical and cultural acts.